threatcode/BugCode/CHANGELOG/footer.md

 September 19, 2016:
 ---
-* Major refactor of Bogcode Client: now we support massive workspaces (100.000+ hosts).
+* Major refactor of Bugcode Client: now we support massive workspaces (100.000+ hosts).
 * Fixed more than 10 minor bugs on the Web UI.
 * Fixed searching with spaces character on Web UI
-* Updated URL shown when starting Bogcode.
+* Updated URL shown when starting Bugcode.
 * Dashboard is now refreshed automatically every 60 seconds.
 * Fixed Propecia plugin.
 * New plugin: WPscan